burak-gunay/Socket-Programming-Hot-Potato/readme.txt

 You can run this code in the same VM with different tabs, or run it from different computers as well.
 Have fun!

+Note: I am aware of the bad abstraction with the code.
+This was one of the first multi process codes I have written, so I was too caught up in the socket connections that I did not pay that much care in abstraction.